fplewniak/RCMAP/README.rst

 whether it is consistent at every user-specified position with the aminoacid conservation profile of the reference sequences.

+The complete HTML documentation is available at https://fplewniak.github.io/RCMAP/

 Installation
 ------------
 Linux